Oghuz Yabgu State: Oghuz Yabgu state on the Syr Darya

 The above is mostly an account of the Oghuz as a whole.
-'State' is misleading for a group loosely-organized tribes.
+'State' is misleading for a group of loosely organised tribes.
 Bregel has the following for one group.
 When the Oghuz drove the Pechenegs out of the Syr Darya delta a leader from the Barani clan took the title of yabghu.
 How far his power extended is not clear.
 His capital or winter camp was at Yangikent (=new-town) where the Syr Darya made its last split.
 Around 985 one of his commanders named Seljuk split off and moved to Jend south of the upper delta and converted to Islam.
 His followers became the Seljuks.
 The yabghu converted a little later.
 In 1034-35 yabghu Shah Malik Barani defeated the Seljuks and Turkomans of Khwarezm which caused many Turkomans to move south to Khorasan and the Kopet Dagh.
 In 1041 Shah Malik conquered Khwarezm after a three-day battle.
 The Seljuks drove him out in 1043.
 He fled and was later killed, his 'state' perhaps disappearing.

 Political system

 The economic base of society was private ownership of livestock.
 Little is known about the old farming communities in the oases, river valleys, and wetlands.
 The cities continued to be populated by traders and artisans.

 The title of the elected ruler was Yabgu.
 The power was hereditary within a ruling clan.
 The heir to the throne was called Inal, they were brought up by an Atabek tutor.
 Elections of Yabgu were conducted at the tribal assemblies.
 The rulers were chosen by the codex of unwritten rules of customary law – "tore", from the most powerful clans.
-The power of the supreme ruler was limited by the council of largest military-tribal aristocracy.
-The wives of the rulers bore a title "Khatun" and played a significant role in the court life.
+The power of the supreme ruler was limited by the council of the largest military-tribal aristocracy.
+The wives of the rulers bore the title "Khatun" and played a significant role in the court life.
 Yabgu was assisted by regional rulers titled Kul-Eerkins.
 An important place was occupied by warlords.
 A head of the army was called Subashi, from su – army and bash – head.
 The Subashi was supported by a military council, and actively interfered in political events.

-The Oghuz States was subdivided into uruks and aimaks.
-The term uruk designated tribal divisions, aimak was an administrative district.
+The Oghuz States were subdivided into uruks and aimaks.
+The term uruk designated tribal divisions, and aimak was an administrative district.
 The clans and tribes united into larger tribal alliances were known as il (country).
 By the end of the 10th century formed a formal administrative apparatus and a system of regular taxes.

 The main religion was the traditional Tengrism.

 Ethnic composition

 The powerbase of the Oghuz State were semi-nomadic and nomadic tribes of Zhetysu and Siberia: Yughra, Charuk, Khalaj, Kimek, Karluk, Imur, Bayandur, Kai, and the remaining tribes and sedentary population of the Kangar Union that submitted to the Oghuz Yabgu.
-The Oghuz State was heterogeneous in ethnic terms.
-In urban and rural areas lived Turkic and Horezmian-speaking population.
-The reformation of the Oghuz ethnic community was a complex and lengthy process.